 Read the BBB Tip: Smart Shopping Online and visit BBB.org/Holiday-Tips for more ways to get your holiday shopping done safely this year including making purchases from businesses which follow BBB Accreditation Standards and BBB Standards for Trust.

 If you come across a scam while holiday shopping, help others from falling prey by reporting it to BBB Scam Tracker.
 For more tips on how to be a savvy consumer or to share your experience with a business, go to bbb.org.

 About BBB: BBB is a nonprofit, business-supported organization that sets and upholds high standards for fair and honest business behavior.
+The Hindu Coupons – https://www.thehindu.com/coupons/ will provide you with a coupon code that you need to copy and paste when you are checking out.
+Once you paste the code into the coupon box, your order will be automatically discounted.
 Most BBB services to consumers are free of charge.
 BBB provides objective advice, free BBB Business Profiles on more than 5.3 million companies, 11,000 charity reviews, dispute resolution services, alerts and educational information on topics affecting marketplace trust.
 Visit bbb.org for more information.
 There are over 100 local, independent BBBs across the United States, Canada and Mexico, including BBB Serving Central East Texas, which was founded in 1985 and serves 19 counties.